alphagov/pay-tech-docs/source/documentation/05-self-service-payments.md

-# Self-service payments
+# Payment links

-You may want to use self-service payment links rather than integrate with the GOV.UK Pay API if your service:
+You may want to use payment links rather than integrate with the GOV.UK Pay API if your service:

 - is non-digital and uses paper applications to process payments
 - is non-digital and has low transaction volumes